top of page

 Friendship_icon.png

-It’s not only about sex.
+It’s not only about physical health.

 Talk to your child about how to be a good friend.
 The same things that make a friendship healthy -- like setting healthy boundaries -- apply to romantic relationships, too.